 What next for energy bills?

-Britain’s broken energy system is in need of long term reform and an End Fuel Poverty Coalition meeting in February 2023 heard about different options to reform the way we pay for our energy and ensure everyone can afford to use the energy they need.
+Britain’s broken energy system is in need of long term tariff reform and End Fuel Poverty Coalition members support moves to ensure that everyone can afford to use the energy they need.

 The latest news from the campaign is listed here and a brief summary of the main proposals is set out below.